Publications of Thomas Colcombet

 two-way alternating cost automata to one-way alternating cost automata.

-new forms of tiling problems which are equivalent to the satisfiability of
+kind of tiling problems that is equivalent to the satisfiability problem of the weak

 2013